Q&A With Gavin Clifton

 To have books published in my name is a dream come true.
 I've always wanted to be an author, and I've always wanted to write Children's Books.
 Unfortunately, it had taken me some years to get around to doing so, but now I am at the right age and stage in my life because of my age and life experience living with cerebral palsy.

 When did you realise you wanted to be a writer?

-I write about my personal experiences living with cerebral palsy in ' Max And The Magic Wish'.
-I always live my life to the best of my abilities, try to smash through barriers that get thrown in the way.
-Some say that I'm a little too determined for my good, but that's just the way I am.
-So if I can use this as a catalyst to show others with disabilities that if they put their mind to it, they can also achieve anything, I can hopefully encourage others to do the same and make a difference in other people's lives.
+I write about my experiences living with cerebral palsy, disability acceptance, family and friendship in every book.
+I do all of this to educate others on disability.
+I always live my life to the best of my abilities and try to smash through barriers that get thrown in the way so I can educate others on what it's like living with cerebral palsy.
+Some say I'm a little too determined for my own good, but that's how I am, stubborn, 100mph and determined.
+If I can use my experiences of living with cerebral palsy as a catalyst to show others with disabilities that if they put their mind to it, they can also achieve almost anything, I can hopefully encourage others to do the same and make a difference in other people's lives.

 What do you like to do when you're not writing?

 My life is writing, and when I'm not writing children's books, I'm collaborating on writing songs.
 I've been songwriting for quite some years.
 Also, now my autobiography has been published, I hope I've used this particular writing process as an opportunity to release some skeletons out of the closet by talking about my anxieties, fears, hopes, failures and victories, maybe enabling me to increase my confidence as a person in public and maybe get out there and tell my disability story a lot more.

 Do you hear from your readers?
 What type of feedback do they give?